1962

 It was urgent that Marilyn would refute the rumors according to which she had suffered from a serious depression.
 If she wanted to save her career, she immediately had to show her image to the public and be on the cover of national magazines, in order to show that all those assertions were not well-founded.

-) with one of the picture taken during the shooting, to lure the reader, from the pool scene.
+Friday, June 22, Life magazine was released.
+The magazine made its cover () with one of the picture taken during the shooting, to attract the reader, from the pool scene.

-Later, Bert Stern showed her the proofs and Marilyn crossed the ones she didn't want to be published (
+Later Bert Stern would send her the prints and Marilyn would cross those she didn't want to be published.

 ,